CHARLES PASTERNAK (Artistic Director, Resident Artist)

 LIZA de WEERD (Resident Artist)

 Liza is thrilled to be a company member, having played Portia in The Merchant of Venice (StageSceneLA: Best Actress) and Adriana in The Comedy of Errors.Liza was most recently seen at the Pasadena Playhouse in Aunt Stossie’s Coming For Five Days (as part of their Hothouse reading series), as well as playing Helen in Ladyhouse Blues with The Andak Stage Company.
 Other stage work includes Lisa in Collected Stories, Susy in Wait Until Dark, and Thelma in The Trip to Bountiful, at The Group Rep; Yolanda/Jody in the New York and Los Angeles Premieres of Pulp Shakespeare (Cherry Lane, SoHo Playhouse, and Theatre Asylum); Beatrice in Much Ado About Nothing, at Kentucky Shakespeare; Janetta in the World Premiere of The Boomerang Effect, and Barbara Walters in the World Premiere of Hunger: In Bed With Roy Cohn, both at the Odyssey; and Lusia in A Shayna Maidel, at ICT.
 She has been seen on television in a recurring role on Bucket & Skinner’s Epic Adventures as well as Grey’s Anatomy, Lie to Me, Monk, and Big Love.
 Her film work includes Night Eyes, Salvation Road, and Paul Verhoeven’s Zwartboek (Black Book).
-She is looking forward to playing Lady M this summer with The Colorado Shakespeare Festival.
+She recently finished playing Lady M this summer with The Colorado Shakespeare Festival.
 Pray you, remember The Porters…